St. Peter the Apostle Cathedral, San Pedro Sula

-The Cathedral of St. Peter the Apostle, commonly called the San Pedro Sula Cathedral, is a Roman Catholic church in San Pedro Sula, Honduras.
+The Metropolitan Cathedral of St. Peter the Apostle, commonly called the San Pedro Sula Cathedral, is a Roman Catholic church in San Pedro Sula, Honduras.

 Location

-The cathedral is located on a block along Boulevard Morazan in San Pedro Sula, situated between 2 Avenida SE and 3 Avenida SO, with its rear on 2 Calle SE.
+The cathedral is located on a block along 1 Calle in San Pedro Sula, situated between 2 Avenida SO and 3 Avenida SO, with its rear on 2 Calle SO.
 Next to it is a public park called Parque Central.